 What you need to know before your first appointment with any attorney

 Although there are many legal issues that most Orange County elder law lawyers will be familiar with handling, not every attorney will necessarily handle every type of legal issue.
 For that reason, one of the first things you may want to find out is whether the firm handles the types of elder law issues with which you need assistance.
-For example, some issues might include estate planning and administration, establishing trusts, guardianships and conservatorships, and Medicaid or Medicare coverage for long-term care.
+For example, some issues might include estate planning and administration, establishing trusts, guardianships and conservatorships, and Medi-Cal or Medicare coverage for long-term care.
 If you need help with a certain issue, you need to hire Orange County elder law lawyers who frequently handle that specific issue.

 How long have your Orange County elder law lawyers been practicing?